2026 Platform Comparison

 Go X Unique Features

-Multi-Ride: rent multiple vehicles simultaneously for groups
+Multi-Ride: rent multiple scooters at once with a single phone for groups

-GPS tracking on all vehicles
+GPS and cellular connectivity on all proprietary vehicles

 Pricing Breakdown